cejohnson230/moshi-chat/architecture/architecture.md

 The chat bot is a simple LLM that is used to answer questions about the product.
 The LLM is hosted on a local Ollama instance.

-Upon the user sending the message, the message is passed into the llama2 model, with the following context:
+Upon the user sending the message, the message is passed into the LLM with the following context:

 ```
 You are a helpful shopping assistant representing <the brand>.